iifawzi/contributions/README.md

 - 🔭 I’m currently working on making the world a better place by contributing to the open source community in my free time, beside controlling smart things at XIOT in the work time.

-- 🌱 I’m always learning about databases, parsers and compilers, and learning more about computer graphics.
+- 🌱 I’m always learning about databases, parsers and compilers, and i'm always learning more about computer graphics and software engineering.

 - ❓ Ask me about anything related to Databases, IOT, backend or general topics about software engineering, if I didn't help, I will definitely guide you to a reference or a link.